|Nutritional Guidelines (per serving)|

 Shengdaana Lehsun is just one of the many Indian chutneys that can add zest and fresh flavor to your dishes, depending on the kind of flavor you want to add.
 To make this peanut garlic chutney, you need only four other ingredients in addition to the coconut and peanuts that you may already have in your pantry: sesame seeds, garlic, chilies, and salt.
 Chutneys are a nice finishing touch to part of your Indian meal, such as an appetizer, and are also used as toppings for your main Indian dishes.

-- First, roast the coconut over low heat until it begins to turn a golden color.
+First, roast the coconut over low heat until it begins to turn a golden color.

-- Second, roast the sesame seeds the same way you roasted the coconut.
+Second, roast the sesame seeds the same way you roasted the coconut.

-- Mix all of the ingredients, except the peanuts, and grind them in a food processor.
+Mix all of the ingredients, except the peanuts, and grind them in a food processor.

-- When done, add the peanuts and make sure to mix well.
+When done, add the peanuts and make sure to mix well.

-- Lastly, season the chutney with salt for taste.
+Lastly, season the chutney with salt for taste.

-To add a variation of this recipe, include one or more ingredient from this list: curry leaves, sesame seeds, coriander seeds and mustard seeds.
+- To give it a kick if you are looking for something more than the basic dish, include one or more ingredient from this list: curry leaves, sesame seeds, coriander seeds, or mustard seeds.